HOUSE RULES printer-friendly version | print all rules

 m.
 Economic Affairs, 35 Members.
 All matters directly and principally relating to economic development planning and programs inclusive of economic and socio-economic studies and development policies and strategies.

 n.
 Energy, 65 Members.
-All matters directly and principally relating to the exploration, development, utilization or conservation of energy resources, and the entities involved in energy or power generation, transmission, distribution and supply.
+All matters directly and principally relating to the exploration, development, utilization or conservation of energy resources, including the development and utilization of alternative and renewable energy resources and the entities involved in energy or power generation, transmission, distribution and supply.

 o.
 Ethics and Privileges, 25 Members.
 All matters directly and principally relating to the duties, conduct, rights, privileges and immunities, dignity, integrity and reputation of the House and its Members.